 CD 5507 Research Projects in Speech-Language Pathology (2) Individual study and/or research in speech-language pathology.
-Prerequisite: approval of graduate adviser.
+Prerequisite: Graduate advisor consent.

 CD 5508 Adult Swallowing Disorders (2) Develops diagnostic and treatment skills in the management of swallowing disorders in children and adults.